By Saikat Chatterjee and Simon Jessop

 Crucially, certain trade details were exempted from the rules and others were allowed to be given on a delayed basis, addressing concern that real-time disclosures of trades could hurt a trader’s competitive edge.

-Data from bond-trading platform Tradeweb Markets LLC -- majority owned by Thomson Reuters
+Data from bond-trading platform Tradeweb Markets LLC — majority owned by Thomson Reuters <TRI.TO> and banks including Barclays, HSBC and Citibank — shows sharp increases in average daily turnover executed by European clients.

 In the year to the end of August, trading in cash European government debt and corporate debt rose 31 percent compared with the same period last year on the platform.